Enterprise-CMCS/mac-fc-security-hub-collector/README.md

 The repo contains Terraform for:

-- an ECR repo that hosts the Collector images, which is deployed in the MACBIS Shared DSO dev account.
-Teams that want to pull this image have their AWS account IDs whitelisted in the `ecr_read_account_ids` list variable in `terraform/dev/account/terraform.tfvars`.
-Terraform must be applied if this list is updated
+- an ECR repo that hosts the Collector image, which is deployed in the `MACBIS Shared DSO Dev` account.
+A team's AWS account ID must be on the access list to have permission to pull the Collector image.
+The access list is maintained via the `ecr_read_account_ids` variable in `terraform/dev/account/terraform.tfvars`.
+To request access, please open a Jira ticket in the `CMCS-MACBIS-DSO` project
 - those IAM resources needed for the `build-and-push-dev` workflow

-## GitHub Action Workflows
+## GitHub Actions Workflows

 ### build-and-push